emagiz/emdocs/referenceguide/json-to-xml-transformer.md

+---
+id: json-to-xml-transformer
+title: JSON to XML transformer
-# JSON to XML transformer
+sidebar_label: JSON to XML transformer
+---
 #### Payload transformer that converts JSON messages to XML.
 Transformer that converts JSON string messages to XML.